Settings

 Everything tied to your Pro subscription lives here, grouped by feature:

-- Cachly Intelligence — enable AI features, pick the AI Provider (Apple Intelligence, Claude, ChatGPT, Gemini), and edit the Log Summary, Description Summary and Log Writing prompts.
+- Cachly Intelligence — enable AI features, pick the AI Provider (Apple Intelligence, Claude, ChatGPT, Gemini, Mistral), and edit the Log Summary, Description Summary and Log Writing prompts.
 See Cachly Intelligence.

-- Pro Offline Maps — Download Offline Maps, Layer Options, Offline Searching (search map features within the screen bounds) and Counties & Regions.
+- Pro Offline Maps — Download Offline Maps, Layer Options, Offline Searching (search map features within the screen bounds, with Allow Partial Words to match on partial words) and Counties & Regions, where Default Country Selection sets the country used when importing county and region challenge maps.
 See Offline Maps.

 - Automatically Add Finds — add finds made in Cachly to your Counties and DeLorme challenge maps automatically.